Asbestosis is widespread scarring of lung tissue caused by breathing asbestos dust.

 Asbestos also causes cancer in the pleura, called mesothelioma, or in the membranes of the abdomen, called peritoneal mesothelioma.
 In the United States, asbestos is the only known cause of mesothelioma.
 Smoking is not a cause of mesothelioma.
 Mesotheliomas most commonly occur after exposure to crocidolite, one of four types of asbestos.
 Amosite, another type, also causes mesotheliomas.
 Chrysotile probably causes fewer cases of mesotheliomas than other types, but chrysotile is often contaminated with tremolite, which does.
 Mesotheliomas usually develop 30 to 40 years after exposure and can occur after low levels of exposure.

 Asbestos can also cause lung cancer.
 Lung cancer from asbestos is related in part to the level of exposure to asbestos fibers.
-Among people with asbestosis, lung cancer occurs most commonly in those who also smoke cigarettes, particularly those who smoke more than a pack a day (see Tumors of the Lungs: Lung Cancer).
+Among people with asbestosis, lung cancer occurs most commonly in those who also smoke cigarettes, particularly those who smoke more than a pack a day (see see Lung Cancer).

 Although the public has become alarmed about the risks of asbestos, people who have no occupational exposure have a very low risk of developing asbestos-related lung disease.
 The asbestos must be broken into tiny pieces to be inhaled into the lungs.
 Workers who demolish buildings that have insulation containing asbestos are at increased risk.
 People who regularly work with asbestos are at greatest risk of developing lung disease.
 The more a person is exposed to asbestos fibers, the greater the risk of developing an asbestos-related disease.